Dear USC Students,

 After reviewing the new student requirements, please follow the instructions to log in to usc.edu/myshr, complete your consent for treatment (if you are under the age of 18, you must have a parent or guardian complete a third-party consent form), and upload your immunizations history, including completion of the COVID-19 vaccine requirement for students.

-If you do not have complete records of immunizations, or have questions about accepted documents (including lab results), you may schedule a one-on-one question and answer session with immunizations (“Virtuchella”) after reviewing these materials.
-Please have your current documents uploaded to MySHR before your Virtuchella video visit with the immunizations nurse.
+If you do not have complete records of immunizations, or have questions about accepted documents (including lab results), you may schedule a one-on-one question and answer session with immunizations after reviewing these materials.
+Please have your current documents uploaded to MySHR before your appointment visit.
 The immunizations nurse team can order lab tests, or help schedule immunization appointments at USC Student Health, so that you complete your immunizations upon arrival.

-It is strongly recommended that you complete as much of your immunizations, documentation uploads (or lab tests) as possible this fall, before arrival for the spring semester.
-You may make appointments in the USC Student Health immunizations office to complete any in-person requirements that are outstanding when you arrive to campus.
+It is strongly recommended that you complete as much of your immunizations, documentation uploads (or lab tests) as possible this summer, before arrival for the fall semester.
+For international students unable to complete vaccination in their current locations, USC Student Health immunizations office will complete any in-person requirements that are outstanding when you arrive to campus.